OSC/ood-documentation/source/how-tos/app-development/interactive/form-widgets.rst

     ``show_files`` is a boolean flag to show files or not.
 This defaults to true - it will show files.

+    ``popup_title`` is the title displayed in the modal.
+Default is "Select Your Working Directory".

     ``favorites`` allows you to override the :ref:`favorite paths you've added in files menu <add-shortcuts-to-files-menu>`.
 Provide an array of new favorites or set to ``false`` to disable showing favorites altogether.